Michigan State vs Kansas State Players to Watch - Sweet 16

 Michigan State Players to Watch

-Joey Hauser paces the Spartans at 7.1 rebounds per contest, while also putting up 1.8 assists and 14.3 points.
+Joey Hauser registers a team-high 7.1 rebounds per contest.
+In addition, he's averaging 14.3 points and 1.8 assists, shooting 48.5% from the field and 46.2% from beyond the arc with 2.2 made 3-pointers per game.

-Walker is tops on the Spartans at 14.8 points per game, while also averaging 2.8 assists and 2.5 rebounds.
+Walker leads his squad in both points (14.8) and assists (2.8) per contest, and also puts up 2.5 rebounds.
+At the other end, he puts up 1.2 steals and 0.2 blocked shots.

-Jaden is averaging 9.6 points, 1.1 assists and 4 rebounds per game.
+Jaden is posting 9.6 points, 1.1 assists and 4 rebounds per game.

-Mady Sissoko posts 5.1 points, 6.2 rebounds and 0.5 assists per contest.
-Defensively, he puts up 0.3 steals and 0.8 blocked shots.
+Mady Sissoko is putting up 5.1 points, 0.5 assists and 6.2 rebounds per game.

 Kansas State Players to Watch

-Nowell is the Wildcats' top assist man (7.8 per game), and he averages 17.1 points and 3.5 rebounds.
-His assist average ranks him second in college basketball.
+Nowell is putting up a team-high 7.8 assists per game.
+And he is delivering 17.1 points and 3.5 rebounds, making 38.6% of his shots from the field and 35.1% from 3-point range, with 2.4 triples per contest.

-Keyontae Johnson is averaging team highs in points (17.5 per game) and rebounds (7).
-And he is contributing 2.2 assists, making 51.4% of his shots from the floor and 40.5% from 3-point range, with 1.3 treys per contest.
+Keyontae Johnson is putting up team highs in points (17.5 per game) and rebounds (7).
+And he is producing 2.2 assists, making 51.4% of his shots from the floor and 40.5% from beyond the arc, with 1.3 triples per contest.

-The Wildcats receive 10.3 points, 5.8 rebounds and 1.1 assists per game from Nae'Qwan Tomlin.
+Nae'Qwan Tomlin gives the Wildcats 10.3 points, 5.8 rebounds and 1.1 assists per game.
+He also puts up 1.2 steals and 0.9 blocked shots.

-The Wildcats get 8.8 points, 3.6 rebounds and 2.3 assists per game from Desi Sills.
+Desi Sills is averaging 8.8 points, 3.6 rebounds and 2.3 assists per contest, making 44.7% of his shots from the field.

-Cam Carter gives the Wildcats 6.4 points, 2.9 rebounds and 1.5 assists per contest.
-He also averages 0.9 steals and 0.3 blocked shots.
+The Wildcats receive 6.4 points, 2.9 rebounds and 1.5 assists per game from Cam Carter.

 Michigan State Top Performers (Last 10 Games)